devopper/pgl4rbl/README.md

 * If the mail destination's domain is not directly handled by Postfix, mail is rejected (= disable relay).
 * If the mail destination's email is not a valid email address, mail is rejected.
-* Otherwise, the mail is handled by pgl4rbl; it will check whether the client's IP is in one of the configured RBLs
+* Otherwise, the mail is handled by rblgrey; it will check whether the client's IP is in one of the configured RBLs

 ## Choosing a Blacklist

-The default configuration of pgl4rbl includes the following blacklists:
+The default configuration of rblgrey includes the following blacklists:

  * [xbl.spamhaus.org](http://www.spamhaus.org/xbl/): list of hijacked PCs (aka "zombies")
  * [pbl.spamhaus.org](http://www.spamhaus.org/pbl/): list of consumer IP ranges, that shouldn't